 This near-legendary restaurant name was born in New York and opened in Bellagio in 1998.
 According to Al, "Vegas's Le Cirque has never stumbled."

-Le Cirque means "the circus," and Adam Tihany's three-ring design is exuberant yet refined, with, says Al, an unrivaled view of the Bellagio fountains.
-The equally celebratory cuisine is classic French, deliciously and innovatively finessed by French-born chef Wilfried Bergerhausen.
-Only 28 when appointed executive chef of Le Cirque, Bergerhausen climbed the kitchen ladder at Joël Robuchon's and Michael Mina's restaurants in MGM Grand.
+Le Cirque means "the circus," and Adam Tihany's three-ring design is exuberant yet refined, with an unrivaled view of the Bellagio fountains.
+The equally celebratory cuisine is classic French, deliciously and innovatively finessed by Executive Chef Alan Mardonovich.
+Le Cirque has received the AAA Five Diamond Award rating and Forbes Travel Guide 5-Star rating.

 This critic's menu picks from Le Cirque: citrus-marinated hamachi; langoustines with caviar; honey-glazed Barbary duck magret; poached Maine lobster; loup de mer with crispy potatoes.
 Step up to the big top: Le Cirque's website.